Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/migrate_uconf_cftfolder.md

 ---

-    title: Migrate to CFTFOLDER folder monitoring
+    title: "Migrate to CFTFOLDER folder monitoring"
-    linkTitle: Migrate to CFTFOLDER folder monitoring
+    linkTitle: "Migrate to CFTFOLDER folder monitoring"
-    weight: 220
+    weight: 210

----
-You can use the<span class="bold_in_para"> ****Folder monitoring migration****</span> **utility** to help you migrate from the UCONF method of folder monitoring to the CFTFOLDER method.
+---You can use the ****Folder monitoring migration**** **utility** to help you migrate from the UCONF method of folder monitoring to the CFTFOLDER method.
 This procedure may be useful if you have migrated or upgraded from Transfer CFT 3.1.2 to Transfer CFT 3.2.4.

 Reasons to switch to the CFTFOLDER method include: